 Staff assess an individual's knowledge and skills regarding use of computers and business-related software to determine if the computer is an appropriate tool for education or employment and identifies training needed to achieve an individual's goals.

 Assistive Technology Assessments

-Various assistive technology tools, such as screen reading software, voice recognition systems, and software for people with learning disabilities are demonstrated and evaluated to determine if these devices can be appropriate accommodations for training, education or employment.
+Assistive technology is demonstrated and an individual’s ability to use the technology is evaluated to determine if these devices and/or software can be appropriate accommodations for education or employment.

 Assessment for Job Accommodations/Employment Retention